 What Kind of Wrist Wraps Should I Get?

-If you are a CrossFit trainee or practicing for Olympic lifting, the best recommendations include those made of thin cotton, velcro wrap, or thumb loops.
+If you are a CrossFit trainee or practicing for Olympic lifting, the best wrist wraps include those made of:

-Some manufacturers design wraps with hook straps (in-built hook, which helps to loop around the bar while doing a bench press or a squat) but tries to avoid buying them as they restrict ample grip hold.
+Some wrist wraps come with hook straps (in-built hook, which helps to loop around the bar while doing a bench press or a squat) but try to avoid buying them as they restrict ample grip hold.
 It is usually velcro straps that have hooks.